Garlic Butter Potatoes

 How to Store

 Garlic butter potatoes will be the crispiest when fresh.
-You can still store or freeze any leftovers, though.
+But if you have leftovers, here's how to store them properly.

 To Store: Refrigerate cooled potatoes in an airtight container for 3 to 4 days.